cdktf/cdktf-provider-google/docs/dataprocMetastoreFederation.java.md

 The Apache Hive metastore version of the federation.
 All backend metastore versions must be compatible with the federation version.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.27.0/docs/resources/dataproc_metastore_federation#version DataprocMetastoreFederation#version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.28.0/docs/resources/dataproc_metastore_federation#version DataprocMetastoreFederation#version}

+---

+##### `deletionProtection`<sup>Optional</sup> <a name="deletionProtection" id="@cdktf/provider-google.dataprocMetastoreFederation.DataprocMetastoreFederation.Initializer.parameter.deletionProtection"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether Terraform will be prevented from destroying the federation.

+Defaults to false.
+When the field is set to true in Terraform state, a 'terraform apply' or 'terraform destroy' that would delete the federation will fail.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.28.0/docs/resources/dataproc_metastore_federation#deletion_protection DataprocMetastoreFederation#deletion_protection}

 ---